lovelmimica/design-patterns-homework-04/README.md

 ###Factory Method
 The pattern is used for creating proliferated diving skills and gear.
 In class diagram, this pattern is marked with ***brown***.
 ###Singleton
 The pattern is used to enforce uniqueness for particular objects of Params and Data .
-In class diagram, this pattern is marked with pink.
+In class diagram, this pattern is marked with ***pink***.
 ##Class diagram
 TODO: insert pic